fun things to do with kids in machu picchu peru

 Machu Picchu, one of the new seven wonders of the world, right up there with the Great Wall, the Colosseum, Pompeii, and nothing can prepare you for the heady sensation of actually standing in the ruins, situated on a steep hillside, far above the semi-tropical jungle below.
 Traveling to Machu Picchu with kids is an unforgettable experience for everyone in the family.

-Train to Machu Picchu – Take the tourist lines from Cusco (the local line is not an experience for anyone with children).
-The narrow gauge train winds through gorgeous territory – high and wide valleys dotted with farms and fields, the Urubamba River rushing through narrow gorges, and spectacular views of snow covered peaks.
+Train to Machu Picchu – This is an amazing train ride that winds through gorgeous territory – high and wide valleys dotted with farms and fields, the Urubamba River rushing through narrow gorges, and spectacular views of snow covered peaks.

 Inca trail